brainboxdotcc/DPP/docpages/02_build.md

 ## 2. Create a CMake project

-In an empty directory, created differents directories and files like below:
+In an empty directory, create different directories and files like below:
 ```
 - your_project/
     |-- libs/